-The CY15B201QSN DPI mode is enabled by writing '1' at bit 4 of "Configuration Register 2 (CR2)" on page 23, CR2[4] = '1'.
-Since "Configuration Register 2 (CR2)" on page 23 has both volatile and non-volatile space, user setting in the non-volatile register will survive power and hardware reset cycles.
-Therefore, once the Dual SPI (DPI) mode is set in the non-volatile CR2, it always returns to the DPI mode until the host clears the DPI bit by writing '0' in the non-volatile CR2[4].
-The host can change the device interface to DPI mode by writing '1' to the volatile register CR2[4]; but this volatile setting will not survive the power and hardware reset cycles, and the volatile CR2[4] setting will be overwritten with default settings stored at associated non-volatile location at power up or after the hardware reset cycle.
+The CY15X102QSN DPI mode is enabled by writing '1' at bit 4 of configuration register 2 (CR2), CR2[4] = '1'.
+Since configuration register 2 (CR2) has both volatile and nonvolatile space, user setting in the nonvolatile register will survive power and hardware reset cycles.
+Therefore, once the dual SPI (DPI) mode is set in the nonvolatile CR2, it always returns to the DPI mode until the host clears the DPI bit by writing '0' in the nonvolatile CR2[4].
+The host can change the device interface to DPI mode by writing '1' to the volatile register CR2[4]; but this volatile setting will not survive the power and hardware reset cycles, and the volatile CR2[4] setting will be overwritten with default settings stored at associated nonvolatile location at power up or after the hardware reset cycle.

-When the part is in Dual SPI mode, the SI pin and SO pin become I/O0 pin and I/O1 pin respectively.
-Command, Address, and Data bits are sent to the memory from the host as bit pairs on I/O0 and I/O1.
+When the part is in dual SPI mode, the SI pin and SO pin become I/O0 pin and I/O1 pin respectively.
+Command, address, and data bits are sent to the memory from the host as bit pairs on I/O0 and I/O1.
 Data bits are returned to the host similarly as bit pairs on I/O0 and I/O1.